Rory80Hz/rory80hz.github.io/_posts/2015-01-21-api-principles.md

 Instead, use sensible descriptive names for a service, don't be generic, because it hides intent.
 Again, if you are doing one job, make it clear what that job is.

-Also, lets stop calling everything capd-whatever, because it keeps autocorrecting to cape- and also, the name doesn't make any sense anymore. _This one is project specific but the idea holds, dont use shitty prefixes__
+Also, lets stop calling everything poc-whatever, because it keeps autocorrecting to pod- and also, the name doesn't make any sense anymore. _This one is project specific but the idea holds, dont use shitty prefixes_

 ### Documentation
 Nothing says "this is what is going on" like a good set of tests, and the code itself, but sometimes other pesky people want to know what a service does.

 Also, advertising what it is you do to the outside world is not so terrible.
 Again, it raises the spectre of WS* type madness, but we don't need to go that far.

-To that end, all resources should be documented using a set of annotations defined in the (INSERT LINK HERE) package.
-More info on this (AT SOME PLACE).
+To that end, all resources should be documented using a set of annotations which can be used to auto generate the documentation.
+[Swagger](http://swagger.io/) is not a terrible start.

 ## Part 3.
 Testing